king-of-copywriter-collective

 These days, though, a content writer is normally writing for online.
 Content marketing is the buzz phrase right now and everyone is at it.
 The idea is to attract as many people as possible to a company’s website (or Facebook page – or any other online presence for that matter) by giving them something interesting to read or look at.
 Then, the hope is, the user will be, first, encouraged one way or another to buy the company’s product and, second, encouraged to pass on the message to their own network (through ‘liking’ for instance).

-6. Online copywriter
+6. Online Copywriter

 There’s a lot of overlap between the one kind of copywriter and another.
 Small agency copywriters whose bread and butter is b-to-b will often get the chance to work on a consumer account if the suits are doing their job right.
 In the other direction they may well be asked to take on a bit of technical writing too.
 And any copywriter these days is likely to be a content writer to some extent.